gbirke/lebenplusplus/content/post/2018-05-05-dependencies-multiple-repositories.md

             - /path/to/your/library:code/vendor/your/library
 ```

 Make sure that when you run `composer` commands, you're not running them inside the container in which you mounted the library.
-Running them in a separate container that will change only the original `vendor` directory on your host machine.
+Running them in a separate container will change only the original `vendor` directory on your host machine.